 In her free time, she enjoys walking and spending time with her family and friends.
 Her passion is reading and she enjoys time at home relaxing, reading her Kindle!

-Sarah has two children, one currently in Year 6 at Hampton Junior School, both of whom have benefitted greatly from their experience at the schools.
+Sarah has two teenage children, both of whom have benefitted greatly from their experience at the Hampton Primary Partnership schools.

-She feels honoured to have the opportunity to contribute to the continued success of the schools by being a member of the Governing Body.
-Sarah is currently the Co-Chair of the School Improvement Committee, and nominated governor for SEND (Special Educational Needs & Disability).
+She feels honoured to have the opportunity to contribute to the continued success of the schools by being a member of the Governing Body and currently sits on the School Improvement Committee.

 Her professional background is in educational and medical publishing, working in psychological and educational assessment.

-Helen is the Executive Head of Hampton Primary Partnership and has been leading the school since 2013.
+Helen is the Executive Head Teacher of Hampton Primary Partnership and has been leading the school since 2013.l.

 She is now part of the Executive Leadership team which works across both schools and enjoys working with governors, staff, children and families to deliver our vision of excellence for all across the partnership.